-“Buffoons.
-They should have stayed in their filthy hovels,” the fat merchant sneered once the skipping mercenaries had passed.
+“Buffoons,” the fat merchant sneered once the skipping mercenaries had passed.
+“They should have stayed in their filthy hovels.”

-“How dare you!” the merchant spluttered, his reddening jowls jiggling with rage.
+The merchant spluttered, his reddening jowls jiggling with rage.
 “Do you know who I am?”

 “You insolent . . .
 I never.
 Such . . . the impertinence!”
 The apoplectic merchant spurred his horse further up the line.
 Several porters made exaggerated brays and whinnies while those ahead turned to gawk at the frothing man.

-More hours passed as the caravan moved deeper into the woods.
-Haskell ambled around a bend preceded by his lengthening shadow and stopped, as had those ahead.
-The road ran through a mess of soupy ruts and shallow stream then up a rocky hill, its top awash in the red light of the westering sun.
-Tired, sore and hungry, none contested the halt.
-Haskell shouldered off his pack and made his way to a dry patch of ground under an elm near the stream.
-The rest of the weary company unpacked their bedrolls, blankets and provisions, each setting up camp where they thought best.
-Until now, most had kept to themselves or those they already knew, but with their numbers diminished after the split at the highway, and with the woods pressing upon them, the company formed larger, more animated groups around fewer fires.
-All but the merchant, who screened himself with his porters and thin cook, who was haphazardly tossing vegetables into a large pot.
+The caravan wound its way deeper into the woods.
+Tired, sore, and hungry, Haskell shuffled around a bend preceded by his lengthening shadow.
+He stopped, as had those ahead, where the road ran through a mess of soupy ruts, a shallow stream, and up a rocky hill, its top awash in the red light of the westering sun.

+Haskell shouldered off his pack and chose a dry patch under an elm near the stream.
+The rest of the weary company unpacked their bedrolls, blankets, and provisions, each setting up camp where they thought best.
+With the woods pressing upon them, the company formed larger, more animated groups around fewer fires.
+All but the merchant, who screened himself with porters and his thin cook, who was tossing vegetables into a large pot.

 “Yer a funny lad,” a plump man said, extending his hand down to Haskell.
 “M’name’s Flint, a cook by trade.”

 “Haskell,” he replied, giving Flint’s fleshy hand a firm shake.